youngeunkwon0405/RL/docs/cluster.md

 # Set Up Clusters

-This guide explains how to initialize NeMo RL clusters using various methods.
+This guide explains how to initialize NeMo RL clusters.

-## Slurm
+## Slurm (Batched and Interactive)

  The following code provides instructions on how to use Slurm to run batched job submissions and run jobs interactively.